-Kota Kinabalu is the capital of the Malaysian state of Sabah which occupies the northern corner of the island of Borneo.
+Kota Kinabalu is the capital of the Malaysian state of Sabah (map) which occupies the northern corner of the island of Borneo.
 ‘KK’, as the city is locally known, has arguably one of the most beautiful locations of any city in Malaysia.
 It faces the gorgeous emerald-coloured South China Sea while its harbour is protected by a chain of beautiful islands.
 From the city, rolling hills stretch into the hinterland where they become a towering, mist-shrouded mountain range that includes Malaysia’s highest peak: Mount Kinabalu (4,100m or 13,400 ft).
 This stunning mountain, an ancient volcano, forms an unforgettable backdrop for the city.
-See Mt.
-Kinabalu from the air.
+See Mount Kinabalu from the air.

 One of the biggest attractions of KK is its proximity to some of the most astounding nature in the world.
 At its back door, ancient rainforests harbour unique flora and fauna that is still being studied by scientists from around the world.
 At its front door are some of the best beaches and dive spots in the region.
 The many islands that dot the coast, such as Mantanani, Tiga (location of the very first ‘Survivor’ series) and Layang Layang are truly breathtaking.
 The emerald waters, blindingly white beaches, pristine corals and abundant marine life has every visitor spellbound.

-The plane then banked to the left and we were treated to stunning views of the ‘water villages’ (villages built on stilts above the sea) on Gaya Island, the shimmering KK harbour and the city centre in the background.
+The plane then banked to the left and we were treated to stunning views of the ‘floating villages’ (villages built on stilts above the sea) on Gaya Island, the shimmering KK harbour and the city centre in the background.
 We then flew over the chain of islands that hug the coast such as Sapi, Manukan , Mamutik, and later Tiga island and a series of amazing coral atolls.

-See other ‘Plane Views’ articles:
+See other ‘Plane Views’ articles.